wef216/wef216.github.io/_pages/publications.md

 <!--   <small>  Conference Presentation: The 2020 meetings of Society of Economics of the HOusehold (SEHO), Venice, Italy, May 2020 (Canceled due to COVID-19 Pandemic). </small> -->

 "Sharing Benefits Not Risks?
 Estimating Household Sharing Behaviors Using Two Quasi-Natural Experiments in China", with [Shin-Yi Chou][shinyi] and [Cheng Chen][cheng].
-Revision Request at *Economic Development and Cultural Change*.
+Revision Requested at *Economic Development and Cultural Change*.
 <!--  <small> Conference Presentation: The 2019 meetings of Society of Economics of the HOusehold (SEHO), Lisbon, Portugal, May 2019; Chinese Economist Society North America Annual Conference, Athens, GA, April 2018; Eastern Economic Association 44th Annual Conference, Boston, MA, March 2018. </small> -->